 - develop customer loyalty.

-How to Create a Branding Strategy?
+How to create a branding strategy

-- Identify your target audience and do research
+- Identify and analyze your target audience

 - Establish brand positioning